pratishshr/envault/README.md

   "profile": "default",
   "region": "us-west-2",
   "environments": {
-    "dev": "api/dev"
+    "dev": "api/dev",
+    "uat": "api/uat"
   }
 }
 ```

-**If you do not want a project specific config file, you can skip this step.**
+**If you do not want a project specific config file, you can skip the above step.**

 ### 5. List secrets

 ```
 $ envault list -e dev
+$ envault list -e uat
 ```
-Here `dev` is the environment you specified in `envault.json`.
+Here `dev` and `uat` are the environments you specified in `envault.json`.

-If you have not setup a `envault.json` file.,you can stll pass `--secret` or `-s` flag with the secrets path.
+If you have not setup a `envault.json` file, you can stll pass `--secret` or `-s` flag with the secrets path.
 This will use the `default` profile from your `~/.aws/credentials` file.
 ```
 $ envault list --secret=api/dev
+$ envault list --secret=api/uat
 ```

 ### 6. Run with secrets